swiftlang/swift-evolution/proposals/nnnn-actor-initializers.md

 The compiler will be augmented with a fix-it in this scenario to make upgrading easy.

 **Breakage 3**
-The removal of global-actor isolation on stored properties imposes some source incompatability.
+The removal of global-actor isolation on stored properties imposes some source incompatibility.
-For structs and enums, removal of a now invalid global-actor isolation on a stored property without a property initializer is not a source break, as it would only generate warnings that an `await` is now unnessecary:
+For structs and enums, removal of a now invalid global-actor isolation on a stored property without a property initializer is not a source break, as it would only generate warnings that an `await` is now unnecessary:

 ```swift
 struct S {